World Elder Abuse Awareness Day 2017

-World Elder Abuse Awareness Day was first launched in 2006 by the International Network for the Prevention of Elder Abuse and the World Health Organization at the United Nations to give communities an opportunity to promote the understanding of abuse and discuss a topic that’s frequently considered taboo.
+World Elder Abuse Awareness Day was first launched at the United Nations in 2006 by the International Network for the Prevention of Elder Abuse and the World Health Organization to give communities an opportunity to promote understanding of abuse and discuss a topic that’s frequently avoided.

 “Elder abuse remains a taboo in many societies.
 It often happens inconspicuously and in many cases goes unnoticed, but we know that it occurs frequently and in all types of settings.
 No community or country in the world is immune,” Rosa Kornfeld-Matte, an expert on the human rights of older persons, said in a statement.
 “I condemn elder abuse wherever and whenever it happens, but I am particularly appalled that older persons are often at risk from members of their own family.”

 The theme for this year’s events is “Understand and End Financial Abuse of Older People: A Human Rights Issue,” which focuses on issues surrounding financial exploitation associated with the elderly.

 According to the available evidence, 5 to 10 percent of older people around the world may be susceptible to financial exploitation, which can take different forms in countries depending on the economic situation.